Bilozerov000/discord-ai-bot/README.md

 - `/join free`: Similar to `>join`, but will respond to everything without using trigger words.
 Best for solo usage.
 - `/join silent`: Similar to `>join`, but no confirmation sound will play when trigger is detected/llm responded.
 - `/join transcribe`: Similar to `>join`, but will save the transcriptions to a file and send it once you use the `>leave` command.
-- `/play [song name or URL]`: Play a song from YouTube using either its name (search via API) or direct URL.
-Please note that the search function requires a valid API key.
-You may also say `play [query] on youtube` or `play [query] song` in voice chat.
-- `/search [query]`: Use perplexity LLM search to find the best answer to your query.
-You may also say `search [query] on internet` or `search on internet for [query]` in voice chat.
-- `/reminder [timestamp] [message]`: Set a reminder for a specific time using Discord timestamps.
-- `/reset`: Reset the LLM chat history.
-You may also say `reset chat history` in voice chat.
 - `/leave`: Command for the bot to leave the voice channel.
 You may also say `leave voice chat` in voice chat.
 - `/help`: Display the list of available commands.